-Refresh your home with these simple winter decorating ideas!
+Refresh your home with simple decor for Winter!

 Winter is a such a beautiful season.
 It’s a time to get cozy, to rest and renew.
 Many of us spend more time indoors during the colder months, which is a perfect time to refresh your home as well!
 With a brand new year beckoning us forward, lets pair down our homes and make way for a light, calm and soothing atmosphere.
-I’ll show you how with these simple winter decorating ideas!
+I’ll show you how with this simple decor for Winter!

 The inspiration piece for this whole serene winter display came from my vintage, thrifted Longaberger bowl seen in the photo above.
 I found this at the thrift store months ago, buried in a box, for only .99 cents!